 How Much Does a Termite Treatment Cost?
 Here is Everything You Need to Know

 There are numerous ways through which a termite problem can be tackled.
 The choice, however, depends on the extensiveness of the damage and the amount of termites present in the structure.
 Safe Havens provides free quotes and evaluation, so you may take advantage to estimate the final cost.
 Termite treatment cost also depends on the type of termite present at your home.
 More often than not, there are two main types of termites that will invade a home.

 The first common type of termite invasion is from a subterranean termite, which lives approximately three to four feet under the house.
 They normally occupy the foundation or the area between the Tesco and the foundation, and leave signs of invasion called mud tubes.
-To treat such kind of termites, an inspector removes the tubes, after which he drills around the foundation then injecting an organic pesticide into the hole.
+To treat such kind of termites, an inspector removes the tubes, after which he drills around the foundation and then injecting an organic pesticide into the hole.

-The second type of termite that is likely to invade your home is the Drywood termite.
+The second type of termite that is likely to invade your home are Drywood termites.
 They normally invade homes between August and September, and are usually attracted by decaying wood or wooden structures.
 As such, you should remove dry rot around the home as a means of keeping these termites at bay.
 They normally leave fecal pellets around floor boards and window sills to indicate their presence.
 These types of termites may live in your home for up to five years before their presence is felt.
-You can find more information about termites on our 'Signs of Termite Infestation' page.
+You can find and know more information about termites on our 'Signs of Termite Infestation' page.
 But how much does a termite treatment cost?

 Factors That Affect Termite Control Cost

 The cost of treating termite infestation is not cheap.
-However, there are calculators that you can use to help you determine how much it will cost you to keep these pests at bay.
+However, there are estimations for homeowners that can be used to help you determine how much it will cost you to keep these pests at bay.
 In general, termite treatment cost is dependent on the following factors:

 1. The area coverage of your house